How to measure curtains for your windows

 Start by choosing a mounting technique

-The first step before you begin to measure for curtains is deciding the mounting technique you will opt for.
-This is vital as it becomes a part of your measurement.
+The first step is deciding the mounting technique you will opt for.
+This is vital as you will need to know how to measure your windows for the right curtains.
 The key is deciding whether you want to mount your curtains outside or inside the window frame.
 These two options will create two very different aesthetics, so consider the look of them both before making a choice.

 The two options can be broken down like this: